 Shower traps and bath plugs

-If your business is in the hospitality, leisure or care industries, your bathroom is hugely at risk.
-The high usage of your shower and bath facilities means that the pipes in your bath and your shower traps are more prone to clogging.
+If your business is in the hospitality, leisure or care industries, your bathroom is at risk.
+The high usage of your shower and bathing facilities means that the pipes are prone to clogging.
 Whether it’s from toothpaste, soap, general grime, or more likely, hair, your facilities can become clogged particularly quickly.
-As soon as you notice signs of this, such as slow draining showers and baths, you should act to rectify the issue before your property begins to flood.
+As soon as you notice signs of this, such as slow draining showers and baths, you should act to rectify the issue before there is a more serious problem.